Indonesia's Prabowo finally congratulates president-elect Widodo

 "I conveyed that the party I lead, my supporters, I will ask them to support Joko Widodo and the government he will lead," he told reporters after their meeting in Jakarta.

-"When there are things that we judge to be not for the benefit of the people...we will not hesitate to criticise."
+"When there are things that we judge to be not for the benefit of the people...we will not hesitate to criticize."

 Prabowo, who is a former general, congratulated Widodo and saluted him after the press conference.